 We realised we could make better use of the bandwidth by multiplexing two-way communication in between the sync data.
 This allows our customers to not only gather and share timecode wirelessly, but also remotely view the status and adjust the settings of all Timecode Systems devices on the network.
 You can monitor all connected devices up to distances of 500m (line of sight).

 We developed the BLINK Hub app to add the capability to wirelessly control (as well as synchronise) the cameras and sound equipment our products are attached to, all from a single screen.
-This includes bespoke BLINK enabled solutions for Sound Devices 6-Series mixer/recorders, GoPro HERO4 Black and Silver cameras and the ARRI Alexa.
+This includes bespoke BLINK enabled solutions for Sound Devices 6-Series mixer/recorders and GoPro HERO4 Black and Silver cameras.

 With the Version 4 firmware update, we’ve updated BLINK to allow all units to be assigned a ‘BLINK Master ID’.
 This enables all receiving timecode sources to be grouped with a specific master.
 So if you’re filming in an environment where there are multiple crews shooting (and therefore potentially multiple master units operating within range), you can be assured that you’re receiving units are syncing with the correct master.